Can You Use A Cash-Out Refinance To Buy A Second Home?

 Using Savings Or Investments

-This avoids increasing mortgage debt on your primary home but reduces liquidity.
+This avoids increasing mortgage debt on your primary home, but it reduces liquidity and may have tax or investment consequences.

 For some borrowers, waiting and building more cash may be the lower-risk move.

-This matters especially if your current first-mortgage rate is meaningfully lower than today’s market rates.
-In that case, replacing the full first mortgage may be less attractive than layering a second-lien product instead.
+These alternatives matter especially if your current first-mortgage rate is meaningfully lower than today’s market rates.
+In that case, replacing the full first mortgage may be less attractive than using a second-lien product or waiting.

 Using a cash-out refinance to help buy a second home is usually strongest when:

-- the proceeds meaningfully solve the down-payment problem
+- The proceeds meaningfully solve the down payment or purchase-cash problem

 The Bottom Line

-Yes, you can use a cash-out refinance to buy a second home, but the better question is whether that’s the best way to do it.
+Yes, you can use a cash-out refinance to buy a second home, but the better question is whether it is the best way to do it.

 Frequently Asked Questions

 Yes.
-Once the refinance closes, the cash proceeds can generally be used for a second-home down payment or other purchase-related costs.
+Once the refinance closes, the cash proceeds can generally be used for a second-home down payment, closing costs or other purchase-related costs.

-Usually yes.
-Many conventional cash-out structures are commonly limited to around 80% LTV on a primary residence, though exact program caps vary.
+Usually, yes.
+Many conventional cash-out refinance structures are commonly limited to around 80% LTV on a primary residence, though exact program caps vary by lender, property type and underwriting.

 Can FHA Or VA Cash-Out Refinance Be Used For This?